varigence/docs/bimlflex/03-user-guide/03.02-bimlflex-administration/documentation-editor.md

 **Method 2: Using the `allBimlFlexMetadata` Global Variable**

-Metadata for the BimlFlex app is stored in a global variable called `allBimlFlexMetadata`, assigned to a JSON object.
+Metadata for the BimlFlex Applicationis stored in a global variable called `allBimlFlexMetadata`, assigned to a JSON object.
 A simplified structure of the object would be:

 ```javascript
 {